delize/delize.github.io/blog/_posts/2020-11-14-pushing-ssh-keys-from-okta-to-ad.markdown

 ---
 title: Pushing SSH keys from Okta to AD
 excerpt: When using SSSd with Linux, pushing SSH Keys from Okta to Active Directory, allowing for flexibility to push ssh keys to other services/systems.
+This also allows for SSH keys to be stored in Active Directory..
 link: https://andrewdoering.org/blog/2020/11/14/pushing-ssh-keys-from-okta-to-ad
 author: Andrew Doering
-published: true  #Remove this after finishing the document
+published: true
 comments: true
 date: 2020-11-15 01:00:00 -0700
 last_modified_at: